How Much Cannabis Do Cancer Patients Take?

 Several studies investigating glioma and cervical cancers have identified reduced migratory potential of cancer cells in vitro with CB1 receptor activation.
-Further, the invasiveness of cancer is dependent on its ability to degrade the surrounding tissue such that the cancer cells can grow and move, a process requiring a set of important matrix degrading enzymes called matrix metalloproteinases.
+Furthermore, the invasiveness of cancer is dependent on its ability to degrade the surrounding tissue such that the cancer cells can grow and move, a process requiring a set of important matrix degrading enzymes called matrix metalloproteinases.

 Cannabis Decreases Invasiveness of Cancer

-Dosing: How Much Do You Need to Kill Cancer Cells?
+Dosing: How Much do you Need to Kill Cancer Cells?